thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/nodes/filter/entity-type-switch.md

 **Explanation**

 For `AI_MODEL`, the normal name is `AI model`.
 The node routes the message via the connection with that exact label.

-## Use cases

-Use **entity type switch** when processing must branch by originator type, sending each message to a different sub-chain via a connection labeled with that type’s normal name (e.g., Device, Asset, Entity View, AI model).
-This node is for **fan-out routing**, not yes/no decisions.

-When to prefer **entity type filter** instead:

-- You need a binary decision (include/exclude) - for example, “continue only if the originator type is `DEVICE` or `ASSET`; otherwise go `False`.”
-For branching into multiple destinations, use **entity type switch**.